 les•bi•an dad n, neologism 1. a.
-A lesbian or genderqueer parent who feels that traditionally female titles (i.e., “mother”) don’t quite fit, and who is willing to appropriate and redefine existing male ones (i.e., “father”): She was a tomboy when she was a kid, so it’s not surprising she’s a lesbian dad as a parent. b.
+A mannish lesbian or genderqueer parent who feels that traditionally female titles (i.e., “mother”) don’t quite fit, and who is willing to appropriate and redefine existing male ones (i.e., “father”): They were a tomboy when they were a kid, so it’s not surprising they’re a lesbian dad as a parent. b.
 Often a non-biological parent in a lesbian family, and/or one whose role relative to the child in many ways resembles that of fathers.
 ORIGIN – early 21st century via: the web log “Lesbian Dad.”
 See also: “Baba.”

 A bit about this blog.

-In the interest of being helpful, back then when genderqueer and LGBT people and parenthood were much more incomprehensible, I started a Glossary; some of the entries there may help clarify some facets of queer parenthood for the uninitiated.
+In the interest of being helpful, back then when genderqueer and LGBT people and parenthood were far more incomprehensible to the average reader, I started a Glossary; some of the entries there may help clarify some facets of queer parenthood for the uninitiated.

 Note that I subscribe to the Walt Whitman school of writing process, rather than Gertrude Stein’s.
 Walt tinkered with what he wrote over and over, past its first and second and umpteen print publications.
 Gertrude thought: first draft best draft.
 I will say that whatever ripples of change appear in a piece subsequent to its first posting are along stylistic and le mot juste lines – not substantive ones.
 I usually leave well enough alone after 24 hours.
 But now we’re all forewarned.